Rapfff/jajapy/docs/source/examples/06-pctmc.rst

 :download:`prism model <https://github.com/Rapfff/jajapy/tree/main/examples/materials/tandem_3.sm>`

-Here, we have access to a Prism file describing a composition of two CTMCs, where the value of certain parameters is unknown, and a training set.
+Here, we have access to a training set and a Prism file describing a composition of two CTMCs, where the value of certain parameters is unknown.
-We will show how, from this training set , we can use *Jajapy* to estimate the parameter values.
+We will show how, from this training set, we can use *Jajapy* to estimate the parameter values.

 The Tandem queueing network
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^